(vegan, gluten free, nut free, vegetarian, dairy free, soy free, peanut free)

 Description

-Great as a dip or in sandwiches and wraps!
+Great as a dip, in sandwiches and wraps, or on flatbread!

 Ingredients